SUPLA/supla-device/extras/examples/linux/README.md

 Parameter `use: at1` indicates which `ActionTriggerParsed` instance should be used to send actions. "at1" is a name of `ActionTriggerParsed` instance.

+### CustomRelay

+`CustomRelay` is pretending to be a relay channel in Supla.
+It is very similar to `VirtualRelay`, but additionally allows you to configure publishing state according to a sub elements `template` to a specific `output` with each turn on/off action.
+Currently, there are 2 templates available:
+`Simple` and `Json`, for which there are 3 outputs: `File`, `Cmd` and `MQTT`.\
+Templates are functionally similar to parsers and outputs are functionally similar to sources.

 ## Parsed channel `source` parameter

 `source` defines from where supla-device will get data for `parser` to parsed channel.
-It should be defined as a subelement of a channel.
+It should be defined as a sub element of a channel.

 `source` have one common mandatory parameter `type` which defines type of used source.
 There is also optional `name` parameter.
 If you name your